By-Laws of Friends of Old Annville, Inc.

 Section 3.
 Payment of Dues

-Annual dues shall be payable at any time of the year prior to the expiration date noted on the member’s address plate in the LANDMARK.
-Members in arrears more than twelve months after payment is due shall be dropped from the membership.
+Annual dues shall be payable at any time of the year prior to the expiration date noted on the member’s address plate on the LANDMARK.
+Members in arrears more than six months after payment is due shall be dropped from the membership.

 ARTICLE IV.
 OFFICERS AND GOVERNMENT

 Section 1.
-The officers shall be a president, a vice-president, a secretary, a treasurer, and six members-at-large.
+The society shall be governed by a Board of Directors.
+The Board of Directors shall be comprised of a president, vice-president, secretary, treasurer (collectively, the “Officers”), and up to eight members-at-large.
 They shall be elected by majority vote at an annual meeting for terms of two years.
-The terms shall be staggered so that no more than half of the officers will leave office at one time.
-The officers shall constitute the Board of Directors.
-They shall conduct all affairs of the society.
+The terms shall be staggered so that no more than half of the directors will leave office at one time.
+The Board of Directors shall conduct all affairs of the society.

 Section 2.
 A committee on nominations, appointed by the president, shall select the slate of candidates.
 Nominations may also be made by any member of the society prior to the balloting at the annual meeting.

 Section 3.
-There shall be no term limits established for officers
+There shall be no term limits established for directors.

 Section 4.
-Officers shall be elected at the annual meeting and shall begin their term January first (1st) of the following year.
-In the event of resignation or incapacity of any officer except the president, the vacancy may be filled by a vote of the Board of Directors for the unexpired term of office.
-If any officer fails to attend three consecutive board meetings of the Board of Directors without legitimate cause, he or she shall be removed from office and an interim replacement shall be appointed by the Board of Directors for the remainder of the term.
+Directors shall be elected at the annual meeting in November and shall begin their term January first (1st) of the following year.
+In the event of resignation or incapacity of any director, except the president, the vacancy may be filled by a vote of the Board of Directors for the unexpired term of office.
 In the case of the president, the vice-president shall complete the remainder of the term.
+If any director fails to attend three consecutive board meetings of the Board of Directors without legitimate cause, he or she shall be removed from office and an interim replacement shall be appointed by the Board of Directors for the remainder of the term.

 Section 7.
 The vice-president shall assume the duties of the president in the event of the absence, incapacity, or resignation of the president.